ECC likely to approve hike in gas prices today

 Share

-ISLAMABAD - Adviser to Prime Minister on Finance Dr Abdul Hafeez Shaikh will preside over the meeting of Economic Coordination Committee (ECC) in Islamabad today (Wednesday).
+ISLAMABAD - Adviser to Prime Minister on Finance Dr Abdul Hafeez Shaikh will preside over the Economic Coordination Committee (ECC) meeting in Islamabad today (Tuesday).

-According to media reports, a six-point agenda would be discussed during the meeting.
+According to media details, the meeting will discuss an eight-point agenda and is expected to approve a hike in gas prices for the financial year 2019-20.

-The ECC is expected to approve hike in gas prices.
-Oil and Gas Regulatory Authority (OGRA) has already proposed a 214 percent hike in gas prices.
+The Oil and Gas Regulatory Authority (Ogra) had earlier proposed a 214 percent hike in gas prices.

-The ECC is likely to approve $100 million for the Pakistan Mortgage Refinery Company while a supplementary grant of Rs80 million for the finance ministry and a supplementary grant of Rs100 million for the e-governance programme is also included in the agenda of the meeting.
+In the last meeting, the ECC had deferred the proposal to increase the gar prices as the Ministry of Petroleum had earlier submitted its summary to jack up gas prices from February 01, 2020.

+The gas consumers are already bearing the heat of 14.6 percent headline inflationary pressures.

 -